2023-01-08

 As we continue developing our system, the modifications that we make to the code will sometimes have no effect on how collaborators interact with each other, and sometimes will cause the collaborators to start interacting differently.
 Thus, as we continue running our tests while developing our system, we will be observing the following:

-• For as long as the collaborators continue interacting in exactly the same way, the contents of the Snoop Files remain unchanged, despite the fact that the files are re-generated on each test run.
+• For as long as the collaborations continue in exactly the same way, the contents of the Snoop Files remain unchanged, despite the fact that the files are re-generated on each test run.

-• As soon as some collaborators start interacting in a different way, the contents of some Snoop Files will change.
+• As soon as some collaborations change, the contents of some Snoop Files will change.

-By storing the Snoop Files in the source tree we leverage our Version Control System and our Integrated Development Environment to take care of the rest of the workflow, as follows:
+As per Audit Testing, we can then leverage our Version Control System and our Integrated Development Environment to take care of the rest of the workflow, as follows:

 • By asking our Integrated Development Environment to show us a "diff" between the current snoop file and the unmodified version, we can see precisely what has changed without having to pore through the entire snoop file.